 The application form is the “Mesothelioma and other lung diseases” form PWC1.
-It is necessary to complete parts 1, 4, 6, 7 and 8 and, in a fatal case, parts 2 and/or 3 as well.
+It is necessary to follow their instructions to complete the correct parts depending on the circumstances of the applicant.
 Claimants must provide evidence of diffuse mesothelioma.
-Normally a letter from a doctor or cancer nurse is appropriate.
+Normally a form completed by letter from a doctor or cancer nurse is appropriate.

 Copies of hospital letters, X-ray or scan reports, or biopsy results may also suffice.
 In a fatal case, a post mortem report or an interim or final death certificate is suitable.

 The address to send the application and evidence to is within the form, there is also a Freephone number you can call for advice.

 Impact on Compensation or other benefits

 When a civil claim for compensation is successful, it is a requirement that the defendant repays certain benefits including the lump sum to the government.
 You will not be asked to make any payment directly.
 Instead the defendant will deduct the sum received from the settlement amount before it is paid.

 If you are on means tested benefits at the time of applying for the Lump Sum payment, the award can impact on those means tested benefits and you should seek advice before applying.